johbar/text-extraction-service/README.md

 NOTE: This feature is not well tested and thus considered experimental.

 ## PDFium, MuPDF or Poppler?

 Concerning the quality of text extracted by theses libs in my experience *Poppler* and *PDFium* are a bit better than *MuPDF*.
-But complicated as the Portable Document Format is there are a lot of edge cases one lib handles better than the other–and some where neither can do right.
+But complicated as the Portable Document Format is there are a lot of edge cases one lib handles better than the other — and some where neither can do right.

 Regarding speed with ordinary (rather small) files *PDFium* and *MuPDF* are mostly astride.